SaiNikhilD/Dogiparty_SaiNikhil_Spring2017/Final/SaiNikhil_readMe.md

 ## 1. Background

-Financial Market Analysis deals with particluar market shares upon the performance of the total number of shares that are traded in that market.
-On a given day when the market closes with the prices of most of its securities on the higher side, then it could be said to have performed well.
+- Financial Market Analysis deals with particluar market shares upon the performance of the total number of shares that are traded in that market.
+- On a given day when the market closes with the prices of most of its securities on the higher side, then it could be said to have performed well.
+- There are four main values which every security/share has which are Open Close High and Low (OHCL).
+These values play a very important role in the finance market

 Three analysis on the financial data has been done in Python using libraries such as pandas, matplotlib and requests.